kragen/derctuo/bluepill-aspirations.md

 A couple of electronic gadgets I've been putting off doing anything with are this PAL acoustic delay line and these linear servos from inkjets.

+Speaking of PAL, bitbanging PAL or NTSC would be a pretty awesome thing to do, although in practice probably bitbanging VGA would be easier and more useful.

+Another extremely awesome thing to do with it would be to get it to be a USB HID so that it can type on my computer.